Undergraduate Course Catalog 2016-2017

 College of Liberal ArtsMiddle Eastern Studies Minor

-The minor in Middle Eastern studies will acquaint students with the many facets of Middle Eastern civilizations through the interdisciplinary study of languages, history, politics, geography, and anthropology.
-Minor coursework will enable students to understand the Middle East as a dynamic region in a global and comparative context.
-The Middle Eastern studies minor thus encompasses not only the study of the region itself, but also the flows of migration, diasporas, refugees, ideas, literatures, social movements, war, and natural resources that make the region pivotal to world history and the global economy.
-In addition, participation in the minor will prepare students for study abroad experiences, help students acquire skills and qualifications for graduate study, and enhance employment opportunities.
+The minor in Middle Eastern studies introduces students to the many facets of Middle Eastern cultures and societies through the interdisciplinary study of languages, history, politics, geography, and anthropology.
+Minor coursework enables students' understanding of the Middle East as a dynamic region in a global and comparative context.
+This minor therefore encompasses not only the study of the region itself, but also the flows and circulation of migration, diasporas, refugees, ideas, literatures, social movements, war, and natural resources that make the region pivotal to world history and the global economy.
+In addition, participation in the minor prepares students for study abroad experiences, helps them acquire skills and qualifications for graduate study, and enhances employment opportunities.

 The Middle Eastern studies minor requires five courses (20 credits) drawn from the list of approved courses or from exceptional courses and opportunities approved by the affiliate faculty in respective disciplines.
 The five-course requirement will include one general introductory course chosen from the following:

 HIST 425, Islamic Cultures and Civilizations

 ANTH 550C, Peoples and Cultures of the Middle East

 POLT 559, Comparative Politics of the Middle East

 Students must receive a grade of C- or better for a course to count toward the minor.
 Courses for the minor may not be taken on a pass/fail basis.